hacksparrow/virus/README.md

 The viral code will copy itself to all .js files under a directory; defaults to the directory the virus.js file resides in.
 Any infected file, when executed will further scan its directory for uninfected files, and infect them.

-The infected files will sing a song on Friday, when they are executed.
+The infected files will sing a song on Fridays, when they are executed.
 It could be made more fun or dangerous, though.

 ## WARNING